Home Learn Nifty vs Sensex: Difference Between Nifty and Sensex

 How to Calculate NIFTY?

-NIFTY is calculated using the free float market capitalization weighted methodology, which takes into account the total market capitalization of each company in the index multiplied by the percentage of shares that are freely available for trading.
+NIFTY is calculated using the free float market capitalisation weighted methodology, which takes into account the total market capitalisation of each company in the index multiplied by the percentage of shares that are freely available for trading.

 The formula for calculating the NIFTY is as follows: